mersanuzun/yandex_terminal_translator/README.md

+# Yandex Terminal Translator
   This is a translator which works on linux terminal.
+## Run
+* python translator.py en tr